MicrosoftDocs/quantum-docs-pr/articles/libraries/chemistry/concepts/symmetries-molecular.md

 ---
-title: Microsoft Q# chemistry library - Symmetries of Molecular Integrals
+title: Symmetries of Molecular Integrals
 description: Learn about using the Q# OrbitalIntegral type to enumerate molecular symmetries.
 author: nathanwiebe2
 ms.author: nawiebe